vorSherer/code-201-prework/prework/windows/05_VSCode_Node_GIt_install.md

 We will also install Node on Windows:

 1. Visit <https://nodejs.org/en/download/> and download and run the Windows installer.

+## Eslint

+1. Search 'windows powershell' in the start menu and open it.
-2. Open Windows PowerShell (NOT Ubuntu) and run `npm i -g eslint`.
+2. Run `npm i -g eslint` .
+When finished close windows powershell.

 ## Git

 Git is already installed on Ubuntu as it comes built in.
 VSCode however also uses Git for it's source-control tool to work.
 But since VSCode is a Windows application, it doesn't know how to use Ubuntu's version of Git.

 1. Visit [git-scm.com](https://git-scm.com/) to download and install Git.
 2. Follow the onscreen instructions.